HCoggers/data-structures-and-algorithms/code-challenges/401/Tree/README.md

 Create A new Node Class, a BinaryTree Class, and a BinarySearchTreeClass

 ## Challenge 2
-Create a new BreadthFirst Method:
+*Thanks to Andrew Casper for White Boarding Collaboration* Create a new BreadthFirst Method:
 This method should take the tree, and return all its values in order of breadth. this means, if you read your tree like a book, row by row, left to right, and top to bottom, you should come away with the correct order for this method.